mholtkamp/octave/Documentation/Lua/Systems/Network.md

      - `integer numPlayers`
 ---
 ### Connect
-Connect to a game sessions by ip and port.
+Connect to a game session by IP and port.
 Note: You should probably use Network.JoinSession() instead.

 Sig: `Network.Connect(ipAddress, port=DefaultPort)`